-Ken Swanson, 77, of West Des Moines, passed away on Saturday June 6, 2026, at Iowa Methodist Medical Center in Des Moines.
+Ken Swanson, 77, of Windsor Heights, passed away on Saturday June 6, 2026, at Iowa Methodist Medical Center in Des Moines.
 Visitation will be at 10:00 a.m.
 Saturday June 13, 2026, at McLaren’s Chapel in West Des Moines.
 A memorial service will start at 11:00 a.m.
 Inurnment will be in Resthaven Cemetery immediately following with military honors.
 In lieu of flowers, donations are to go to the YMCA.

-He was born on July 25, 1948, to Eugene and Ruth Swanson in Des Moines.
-He grew up in West Des Moines graduating Valley High School Class of 1967.
-He graduated with a bachelor’s degree in journalism from Grandview College.
+He was born on July 25.
+1948 in Des Moines to Eugene and Ruth Swanson.
+He grew up in West Des Moines and graduated from Valley High School with the Class of 1967.
+He then enlisted in the United States Navy.
+After returning from military service, he earned a Bachelor of Arts degree in journalism from Grandview College.

 Ken worked for the Des Moines Register as both a Pressman and Pressman Manager.
 He also worked as a Production Director for the Lansing State Journal during his time in Michigan.
 Ken was awarded the Gannett President Ring twice in his career.
 His most recent job had been driving for the Iowa Department for the Blind.